The International Trade Blog Import Procedures

 - Faster access to the border and business resumption benefits in the event of border disruptions.
 This results in time savings, less risk of spoiled perishable goods, and a more predictable border experience overall.

-- Reduced risk of potential tampering to their shipments.
+- Reduced risk of potential tampering with their shipments.
 This builds confidence with customs and border authorities and enhances a company’s reputation and marketability.

 The Expansion of AEO